openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 -   `@CombineFunction`:

-    The `@CombineFunction` annotation declares the function used to ombine two state objects.
+    The `@CombineFunction` annotation declares the function used to combine two state objects.
 This function is used to merge all the partial aggregation states.
 It takes two state objects, and merges the results into the first one (in the above example, just by adding them together).

 -   `@OutputFunction`: